Joniras/ngx-editor2/README.md

 ## Issues ##

-If you find any issues feel free to open a request in [the Issues tab](https://github.com/jrquick17/ngx-text-editor/issues).
+If you find any issues feel free to open a request in [the Issues tab](https://github.com/Joniras/ngx-editor2/issues).
 If I have the time I will try to solve any issues but cannot make any guarantees.
 Feel free to contribute yourself.

-## Documentation

-Documentation is auto-generated using [compodoc][compodoc], and can be viewed here: [https://jrquick17.github.io/ngx-text-editor/](https://jrquick17.github.io/ngx-text-editor/)

 [npm]: https://www.npmjs.com/
 [yarn]: https://yarnpkg.com/lang/en/